On stability of solitons and their attraction for a rotating charge with fixed mass center in the Maxwell field: Introduction

 Some progress in this direction was made in the paper \cite{IKS04}, where results on soliton-type asymptotics in local energy seminorms and also on scattering of solitons in global energy norms are obtained for the system (\ref{symm}) to (\ref{lt}).
 The crucial assumption of the paper is that the norm of $\rho$ in $L^2$ is sufficiently small that means a {\it weak wave-particle interaction}.

 The method of the present paper does not need this assumption.
-It exploits {\it energy conservation and angular momentum arguments}.
+It exploits {\it energy conservation arguments}.

-Using the energy alone we prove, first, that the zero soliton with $\om=0$ is Lyapunov stable and orbital stable.
+Using these arguments we prove, first, that the zero soliton with $\om=0$ is Lyapunov stable and orbital stable.
 Second, we prove stability of an arbitrary soliton with respect to a special class of perturbations of initial data, namely, perturbations of uniformly compact support, see Theorem \ref{t1} below\footnote{These two results are published in \ci{I21}.
 We present them for completeness, and also correct the computational error that was made in \ci{I21}, which did not affect the truth of its main result.}.

-On the other hand, under the additional condition $\int\,\rho(x)\,dx=0$ the solitons have some better spatial decay such that the angular momentum (formula (\ref{am}) below) is well-defined.
-We establish that a non-zero soliton of finite angular momentum is unstable, see Theorem \ref{t2} below.
-Thus, generally an arbitrary soliton is unstable.

-The question of stability for an arbitrary non-zero soliton of infinite angular momentum remains open.
+Recently the result on stability for the system (\ref{symm}) to (\ref{lt}) was improved in \ci{KKMil}, where the stability of the solitons is proved under the condition $I_{\rm eff}\gg I$, where $I$ opposite to (\ref{ib}) is considered as an independent parameter and $I_{\rm eff}:= I+(2/3)\int(|\na\hat\rho(k)|)/(k^2)\,dk$.
+The condition means that $\rho$ {\it is sufficiently large}.

+Finally, in \ci{KKmov} it is claimed the general result on the stability of the solitons for rotating and moving particle, i.e. for the system (\ref{mls}) to (\ref{ib}), without any additional assumptions.
+Now the problem on stability can be considered as solved.

+However, our approach deserves attention because it relies on a simple technique for using the law of conservation of energy.
+Moreover, the condition of uniform boundness of the support of field perturbations is physically meaningful.